top of page

 Mini Workshop Experience

-Our mini workshop sessions serve as an introduction to important and often under-discussed health and wellness topics, such as fibroids & cysts, maternal mental health, estate planning, and more.
-Each session is structured as a small group experience, lasting 20 minutes.
-Guests receive a Health Passport and prize ticket upon entry, with the chance to earn stamps by participating in workshops to win 4 Detroit Tigers tickets!
+The Talk It Out, Walk It Out mini workshop sessions serve as an introduction to important and often under-discussed health and wellness topics, such as fibroids & cysts, maternal mental health, estate planning, and more.
+Each session is structured as a small group experience, lasting 30 minutes.
+Guests receive a Health Passport and prize ticket upon entry, with the chance to earn stamps by participating in workshops to win prizes.

 Workshop Highlights